Lorien Legacies: Five's Legacy

 Initially scheduled to be released on December 23, 2013, Five's Legacy was released as an e-Book on February 11, 2014.
 The novella centers around the origins of Number Five, including the short amount of time he spent with his Cêpan, Rey, and his eventual "capture" by Mogadorians.

 Return to Paradise

 Released on April 15, 2014, exclusively as an e-Book, this prequel companion novella covers what happened in the aftermath of the Mogadorian attack on Paradise, Ohio, from the perspective of Mark James —Number Four's bully-turned-ally.

 After Four leaves town to find the rest of the Garde, Mark is left behind to pick up the pieces.
-His school has been destroyed, his home burned down, and, worst yet, Mark now knows the horrifying truth: aliens live among us and some of them seek to destroy us.
+His school has been destroyed, his home burned down, and, worst yet, Mark now knows the truth: aliens live among us and some of them seek to destroy us.
 Even with the FBI tailing him and Sarah Hart, Mark tries to return to a normal life.
 But when Sarah goes missing, he knows he can no longer sit back and do nothing.